India's main opposition attempts overhaul amid leadership crises | DW | 12.10.2021

 Under Chief Minister Amarinder Singh, the Congress was expected to maintain its stronghold in Punjab as it went to the polls next year.

-Similar crises were also witnessed in other states like Madhya Pradesh, which saw an elected Congress government fall after the party leadership in New Delhi ignored young regional leaders like Jyotiraditya Scindia.
+Similar crises were also witnessed in states such as Madhya Pradesh, which saw an elected Congress government fall after the party leadership in New Delhi ignored young regional leaders, including Jyotiraditya Scindia.

-The leadership of Punjab's new chief minister remains untested; Chhattisgarh's chief minister is seeing new challenges to power while Rajasthan's government remains unstable.
+The leadership of Punjab's new chief minister remains untested, Chhattisgarh's chief minister is seeing new challenges to power, and Rajasthan's government remains unstable.

-As Congress struggles to overcome its own internal battles, the ruling BJP party has been left without any serious challengers to its power, prompting many to ask the question: "If not Modi, then who?"
+As Congress struggles to overcome its own internal battles, the BJP has been left without any serious challengers to its power, prompting many to ask: "If not Modi, then who?"

-While the Congress does not seem to be in a position to offer an alternative leader, the party has set its goals on improving its electoral performance in Uttar Pradesh next year.
+Though Congress does not seem to be in a position to offer an alternative leader, the party has set the goal of improving its electoral performance in Uttar Pradesh next year.

-PM Modi and his party have already been aggressively campaigning in the northern state, which goes to the polls next year.
+Modi and the BJP have already been aggressively campaigning in the northern state, which goes to the polls next year.

-Earlier this month, the BJP came under fire for violence in the state's Lakhimpur Kheri district, where at least four farmers were killed when a vehicle allegedly belonging to a junior minister in Modi's cabinet ran over a crowd of protesting farmers.
+Earlier in October, the BJP came under fire for violence in the state's Lakhimpur Kheri district, where at least four farmers were killed when a vehicle that reportedly belonged to a junior minister in Modi's Cabinet ran over a crowd of protesting farmers.

-Senior leaders of the Congress lashed out at Modi, accusing him of ignoring the farmers' plight.
+Senior Congress leaders lashed out at Modi, accusing him of ignoring the farmers' plight.
 But the Congress has also come under fire for politicizing the violence.

-"People looking for a quick, spontaneous revival of Congress-led opposition based on the Lakhimpur Kheri incident are setting themselves up for a big disappointment," said political strategist Prashant Kishor, referring to the party's attempt to question the BJP over the incident.
+"People looking for a quick, spontaneous revival of Congress-led opposition based on the Lakhimpur Kheri incident are setting themselves up for a big disappointment," political strategist Prashant Kishor said.

-"Unfortunately there are no quick-fix solutions to the deep-rooted problems and structural weakness of the Congress."
+"Unfortunately there are no quick-fix solutions to the deep-rooted problems and structural weakness of the Congress," Kishor said.

-Now, the party is attempting to revamp its image and challenge the BJP by inducting popular young leaders like Kanhaiya Kumar and Jignesh Mevani, both vocal critics of the ruling party.
+Now, Congress is attempting to revamp its image and challenge the BJP by inducting popular young leaders such as Kanhaiya Kumar and Jignesh Mevani, both vocal critics of the ruling party.

-A student leader, Kumar rose to fame in 2016 when he was arrested on charges of sedition.
-While the charges were not proven, Kumar was viewed as a beacon of free speech among the government's critics.
+A student leader, Kumar rose to fame in 2016, when he was arrested on charges of sedition.
+Though the charges were not proven, Kumar was viewed as an icon of free speech by the government's critics.

-Earlier, a member of former party President Rahul Gandhi's team told DW on condition of anonymity that the party leadership was looking to induct members with "aggressive attitudes."
+Earlier, a member of former Congress leaser Rahul Gandhi's team told DW on condition of anonymity that the party leadership was looking to induct members with "aggressive attitudes."

 They may be older, loyal members of the Congress, or recent transfers from an opposing party.
-The most important factors are aggression and a belief in strengthening the party, the source emphasized.
+The most important factors are aggression and a belief in strengthening the party, the source said.

 Analysts remain skeptical that the entrance of new leaders would revamp the Congress.